Signed in as:

 A little pause to let the knowledge sink in!

 This session showcases how the accommodation sector is advancing sustainability through innovative practices, certifications, and community-driven solutions.
 From energy efficiency and waste reduction to partnerships that support local culture and ecosystems, we’ll explore real-world initiatives that not only reduce environmental impact but also enhance guest experience and business resilience.
-Participants will gain practical insights and inspiration to drive meaningful change within their own operations.

 Lunch will feature a conversation on : Wealth & Well-Being: How They Affect the Sustainability of Our Communities & Tourism.